 But there are emails that fill my inbox that I absolutely love: personal notes, the occasional email from Habu, and the fairly regular email from Purl Soho.
 And though Purl Soho happens to be a very convenient three minute walk from where I live and work, my inspiration from Purl Soho very often arrives by email.

 That's where I first saw Molly's Simple Felted Mittens.
 I love the clever construction.
-And since I'm temporarily restricted to sewing my own sweater knit fabrics (my self-imposed restriction), I decided to give them a go using a plain double knit, a fancier one, and ribbing.
-The curry-colored double knit has a subtle texture, which is more prominent depending on lighting and the viewing angle, like the grain of a woven fabric.
+And since I'm temporarily restricted to sewing my own sweater knit fabrics (my self-imposed restriction), I decided to give them a go using a plain double knit, a fancy double knit, and ribbing.
+The rust-colored double knit has a subtle texture, which is more prominent depending on lighting and the viewing angle, like the grain of a woven fabric.

 I ended up using the paper pattern download from Molly's original Felt Mittens with Knitted Cuffs.